 Revenue from job work charges and repair and maintenance contract are recognised based on stage of completion of the

 contract.
-Stage of completion is determined using ''Input methods'' as a proportion of cost incurred to date to the total
+Stage of completion is determined using ''input methods'' as a proportion of cost incurred to date to the total

 estimated contract cost.
-Estimated loss on job work to be undertaken in future years are provided for in the period in which the
+Estimated loss on job work to be undertaken in future years are provided for in the period in which

-estimate results in a loss on job work and repair and maintenance contract.
+the estimate results in a loss on job work and repair and maintenance contract.

-d) Other operating Income
+d) Other operating revenue

-outstanding and the rate applicable as per agreed terms.
+and the rate applicable as per agreed terms.

 Incentives on exports and other Government grants related to operations are recognised in books after due consideration of

-certainity of utilisation/receipt of such incentives.
+certainty of utilisation/receipt of such incentives.
 For Government grants, refer note 4.15.

 e) Other income